alirezabj/Part2-Exercise2/README.md

     // Setters (for library staff)
     /**
-     * Updates the title of the book.
+     * Updates the title of the book
-     * @param title The new title.
+     * @param title The new title
      * @.pre title != null
      * @.post this.getTitle() == title
      */